civican/legisinfo/42-1/bills/C-49/bill_text.md

 ### Section 137

-  **(1)** **Any issue related to liability**, including **liability** to a third party, in respect of the movement of a shipper's traffic shall be dealt with between the railway company and the shipper only by means of a written agreement that is signed by the shipper or by an association or other **entity** representing shippers.
+  **(1)** Any issue related to liability, including liability to a third party, in respect of the movement of a shipper's traffic shall be dealt with between the railway company and the shipper only by means of a written agreement that is signed by the shipper or by an association or other entity representing shippers.

 ### Section 31